Music Industry Report 2025: What Has Changed

 Recommendations:

-To conclude this music industry report 2023, the future of the music industry is not just in numbers but in depth.
-It’s in recognizing and valuing the Superfans.
-As artists, managers, and labels navigate this new landscape, understanding and embracing the power of the Superfan will be the key to sustainable success.
+To conclude this music industry report 2025, the future of the music industry is not just in numbers but in depth.
+It’s in recognizing and valuing the superfans.
+As artists, managers, and labels navigate this landscape, understanding and embracing the power of the superfan will be the key to sustainable success.
+The over-reliance on streaming networks and streaming platforms has caused so many issues for newer artists and new music.
+Artists and management need to understand this and take action to not only benefit the artist but the overall ecosystem of new music.
+Remember, streaming is a brilliant medium, but streaming platforms are not, at least for new music.